If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

 What you choose to do with your final night all depends on when you’re visiting and what your interests are.
 That’s why it’s time once again to…

 Choose Your Own Adventure

-In a perfect world, the Cubs would be playing a night game.
+In a perfect world, the Cubs would be playing a night game while you are visiting Chicago.
 You could head north to Wrigley Field and enjoy America’s pastime at the 2nd-oldest ballpark in the country.

 The Cubs play about 80 home games between April and September, so there’s a good chance they’ll be in town when you are.
 Even if you’re not a baseball fan, I recommend hitting a game if at all possible.

-Chicago actually has two MLB teams, but I hate the White Sox so I won’t send you there.
-Joking aside, their ballpark is way south of where you’ll be on day three and not worth the trip if you ask me.
+Chicago actually has two MLB teams.
+But the White Sox ballpark is way south of where you’ll be on day three and not worth the trip if you ask me.

-If you’re visiting between October and April, you may be able to catch the Bulls (NBA), Blackhawks (NHL), or the Bears play a home game.
+If you’re making a trip to Chicago between October and April, you may be able to catch the Bulls (NBA), Blackhawks (NHL), or the Bears play a home game.
 Check their schedules to see what’s going on when you’re in town.

 Those who prefer a good laugh can head back to the south end of Lincoln Park.
 Just a block away, you’ll find three of the city’s best comedy clubs – Second City, UP, and Zanies.

 I pretty much always travel to Chicago for live music, so you know I’m going to toss that in here!